 - The absent parent's 24/7 phone number memorized by the accompanying adult

-- A medical-consent form if non-emergency care is foreseeable
+- A medical-consent form for the minor if non-emergency care is foreseeable

 Common mistakes to avoid